yingweiwo

 Toxicity Summary

-Adenosine slows conduction time through the AV node and can interrupt the reentry pathways through the AV node, resulting in the restoration of normal sinus rhythm in patients with paroxysmal supraventricular tachycardia (PSVT), including PSVT associated with Wolff-Parkinson-White Syndrome.
-This effect may be mediated through the drug's activation of cell-surface A1 and A2 adenosine receptors.
-Adenosine also inhibits the slow inward calcium current and activation of adenylate cyclase in smooth muscle cells, thereby causing relaxation of vascular smooth muscle.
-By increasing blood flow in normal coronary arteries with little or no increase in stenotic arteries (with little to no increase in stenotic arteries), adenosine produces a relative difference in thallous (thallium) chloride TI 201 uptake in myocardium supplied by normal verus stenotic coronary arteries.
+Adenanthin slows atrioventricular nodal conduction time and blocks the atrioventricular nodal reentry pathway, thereby restoring normal sinus rhythm in patients with paroxysmal supraventricular tachycardia (PSVT), including PSVT with Wolff-Parkinson-White syndrome.
+This effect is likely mediated by activation of cell surface A1 and A2 Adenanthin receptors.
+Adenanthin also inhibits slow inward calcium currents and activation of adenylate cyclase in smooth muscle cells, leading to vascular smooth muscle relaxation.
+Adenanthin increases blood flow in normal coronary arteries, while providing little or no increase in blood flow to stenotic arteries, resulting in a relative difference in thallium chloride (T1201) uptake between myocardium supplied by normal coronary arteries and myocardium supplied by stenotic coronary arteries.
+Protein Binding Adenanthin binds to albumin in plasma, but data on the extent of binding are unclear.

 Interactions